riccim94/ASCATCATA/README.md

 ```
 ![](Images/plot_tds_path_num.png)

 This graphical representation adds time unit values to the plot, it is necessary to pay attention to the choice of the right interval to avoid plotting an excessive amount of time labels.
+This representation compares the time structure of the loading values.

 ``` r